monday-sun/humans.build.software/migration-plan.md

     5. Add a link to the Lab page in the main navigation (`src/navigation.js`).
 (0.25 days)
 *   **Learning Outcome:** Practice creating new page routes, defining content structures (collections or data files), fetching/rendering data, and building feature-specific components.
 (Specific outcomes vary by chosen feature).

-## Milestone 7: Deployment & Final Review
+## Milestone 7: Vercel Deployment & Final Review

-*   **Goal:** Deploy the migrated and customized site to a hosting provider (Netlify/Vercel recommended by AstroWind) and perform final checks.
+*   **Goal:** Deploy the migrated and customized site to Vercel and perform final checks.
 *   **Implementation Time:** 0.5-1 day
 *   **Tasks:**
-    1. Configure Astro for the target deployment platform (e.g., install adapter `@astrojs/netlify` or `@astrojs/vercel`).
+    1. Ensure the Vercel adapter is properly configured in `web/astro.config.ts`:
+        ```typescript
+        import { defineConfig } from 'astro/config';
+        import vercel from '@astrojs/vercel/static';

+        export default defineConfig({
+          // Other configs...
+          output: 'static',
+          adapter: vercel({
+            // Optional: configure analytics, etc.
+          }),
+        });
+        ```

-    2. Run `npm run build` to generate the production site in `./dist/`.
+    2. Run `cd web && npm run build` to generate the production site in `web/dist/`.

-    3. Test the production build locally using `npm run preview`.
+    3. Test the production build locally using `cd web && npm run preview`.

-    4. Set up deployment via Git integration on Netlify/Vercel.
+    4. Set up Vercel deployment:
-    5. Deploy the `main` branch and verify the live site.
+        * Create a `vercel.json` in the `web/` directory if not already present:
+        ```json
+        {
+          "buildCommand": "npm run build",
+          "devCommand": "npm run dev",
+          "installCommand": "npm install",
+          "outputDirectory": "dist",
+          "framework": "astro"
+        }
+        ```

+    5. Connect your GitHub repository to Vercel:
+        * Log in to your Vercel account
+        * Import your GitHub repository
+        * Configure the build settings to point to the `web` directory as the root directory
+        * Set the output directory to `dist`

+    6. Deploy and verify:
+        * Trigger the initial deployment
+        * Verify the live site functions correctly
+        * Set up your custom domain if needed

-    6. Perform cross-browser/device testing and fix any final styling or functional issues.
+    7. Perform cross-browser/device testing and fix any final styling or functional issues.

-*   **Learning Outcome:** Understand Astro's build process, deployment adapters, and common hosting platform configurations.
+*   **Learning Outcome:** Understand Astro's build process with the Vercel adapter and how to configure Vercel for optimal deployment of an Astro site.